lisongxu/CSCE156-Lab-Java-Loop/readme.md

 * Submit the following files to CodePost:
   * `Natural.java`
   * `ChildCredit.java`
 * Make sure that your pograms pass all the tests on CodePost.
-For this lab, as long as your porograms pass all the tests on Codepost, you will get full points for the lab.
+For this lab, as long as your programs pass all the tests on Codepost, you will get full points for the lab.